lit26/Django_React_Workflow/README.md

-# Django_React_Workflow
+# Full Stack Boilerplate

-This is a full stack web develop boilderplate setup which use Django or Flask for the backend, React for the frontend and integrate React into Django using Webpack & Babel
+This is a full stack web develop boilerplate setup which use Django or Flask for the backend, React for the frontend and integrate React into Backend using Webpack & Babel.